neurocats/neurocats.github.io/_posts/2017-08-11-tensorflow-basics.md

   [ 0.
 0. 0.]]
 ```

-As Watson would perceive the TensorFlow node is completely different to its
+Obviously, the TensorFlow node is completely different to its
 value.
 Like I mentioned TensorFlow creates an abstract graph object.
 We can
 build a computation graph via Python using TensorFlow and can evaluate the
 nodes value assigned to the current computation in a TensorFlow session.